Everything You Need to Know About Meibomian Gland Dysfunction

 Think You Have MGD?
 We Can Help

-If you are suffering from any of the above symptoms or conditions, then reach out to the The Pacific Eye Care Dry Eye Center.
-Based on the degree of your condition, symptoms, and lifestyle, Dr. Walter Yim will recommend the best course of treatment for you.The Pacific Eye Care Dry Eye Center serves patients from in and around Huntington Beach, Seal Beach, Fountain Valley, and Westminster and throughout California.
+If you are suffering from any of the above symptoms or conditions, then reach out to the Pacific Eye Care.
+Based on the degree of your condition, symptoms, and lifestyle, Dr. Walter Yim will recommend the best course of treatment for you.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.

-“I went to the The Pacific Eye Care Dry Eye Center and everyone there was professional and courteous.
+“I went to the Pacific Eye Care and everyone there was professional and courteous.
 Dr. Walter Yim did a thorough evaluation and treatment.
 I’m happy to say that my eyes feel comfortable and my vision is back to how it was before the condition began.”

 Jennifer P. Craig, Yen-Heng Chen, Philip R. K. Turnbull; Prospective Trial of Intense Pulsed Light for the Treatment of Meibomian Gland Dysfunction.
 Invest.
 Ophthalmol.
 Vis.
 Sci.
 2015;56(3):1965-1970. doi: 10.1167/iovs.14-15764.